maximtereshchenko/spring-reactive-grpc-showcase/README.md

 To build these services Spring Reactor will be used alongside with gRPC for communication between them.
 Apache Kafka and MongoDB were chosen mostly of their reactive driver support.

+# User stories

+1) Admin can add new item for purchase.

 # What have I learnt?